brunokrp/ai-protectionism/README.md

 ## **Protectionism in the "AI Arms Race" - Using Large Language Models to Analyze the Prevalence of Protectionist Policies for Artificial Intelligence**
-This is a project still under development, part of a thesis for a Master's Degree at Fundação Getulio Vargas (FGV EAESP)
+This is a project **still under development**, part of a thesis for a Master's Degree at Fundação Getulio Vargas (FGV EAESP)

 ## **1) Introduction**
 There has been a perceptible uptick in global interest in two different, but complementary, topics: artificial intelligence (AI) and economic nationalism.
 AI has been, during the past decade, one of the most discussed technologies in the world.
 From the 2010’s novel applications of deep and reinforcement learning to the recent innovation brought forth by large language models (GPT and other transformer architectures), the world’s eyes are paying close attention to the development of this technology.
 Not only are markets deploying valuable resources to develop and adopt it, but governments have also taken considerable efforts to regulate and foster the artificial intelligence environment - semiconductors, data infrastructure, machine learning models, and its applications - foreseeing the potential risks and gains of such a ubiquitous technology.